 A young woman with wavy light brown hair and green eyes smiling at the camera against a plain white wall.

-Hi There!
+Hi there!
 I’m Eve

 Published in…